NAV Full Form-Net Asset Value

 What is Net Asset Value (NAV)?

-Net Asset Value (NAV) represents the per-share value of a mutual fund, ETF, or any other investment fund.
-It is calculated by subtracting the total liabilities of the fund from its total assets and then dividing the result by the number of outstanding shares.
+Net Asset Value (NAV) represents the per-share value of a fund, calculated by subtracting total liabilities from total assets and dividing by outstanding shares.
+Computed daily, it reflects a fund’s worth.

 How is NAV Calculated?